Dosage Form: tablet, film coated

 Hemodialysis increases Lamivudine clearance from a mean of 64 to 88 mL per min; however, the length of time of hemodialysis (4 hours) was insufficient to significantly alter mean Lamivudine exposure after a single-dose administration.
 Continuous ambulatory peritoneal dialysis and automated peritoneal dialysis have negligible effects on Lamivudine clearance.
 Therefore, it is recommended, following correction of dose for creatinine clearance, that no additional dose modification be made after routine hemodialysis or peritoneal dialysis.

-Pediatric Patients With Renal Impairment: The effect of renal impairment on Lamivudine pharmacokinetics in pediatric patients with chronic hepatitis B is not known.
+The effects of renal impairment on Lamivudine pharmacokinetics in pediatric patients with chronic hepatitis B is not known.

-Adults With Hepatic Impairment: The pharmacokinetic properties of Lamivudine in adults with hepatic impairment are shown in Table 6).
+The pharmacokinetic properties of Lamivudine in adults with hepatic impairment are shown in Table 6.
 Subjects were stratified by severity of hepatic impairment.

 |Cmax (mcg/mL)||0.92 ± 0.31||1.06 ± 0.58||1.08 ± 0.27|